2025 Langdale Moor wildfire

-The Langdale Moor wildfire started on the evening of 11 August 2025, on Langdale Moor near RAF Fylingdales in North Yorkshire, England.
+On the evening of 11 August 2025, a wildfire started on Langdale Moor near RAF Fylingdales in North Yorkshire, England.
 The fire continued to spread over the following days, with resources for fighting the fire pulled in from across the county and with support from neighbouring fire and rescue services.
-Smoke has been detected up to 80 mi from the moors.
+Smoke was detected up to 80 mi from the moors.
+An investigation revealed that the cause was most likely either a campfire or gas burner.

 Event

 North Yorkshire Fire & Rescue Service (NYFRS) were first called out to the scene of the fire at 18:30 on 11 August 2025.
 The fire crews created a firebreak, but by Tuesday morning (the 12 August), they found the fire had jumped the firebreak and covered an area of 300 m2, which by the afternoon of the same day, covered an area of 1 km2.
 By 13 August, the fire covered an estimated area of 5 km2 with 20 fire crews were in attendance; the fire was declared a major incident.
 Local residents were advised to close their windows due to smoke and the general public were asked to stay away from the area.
-So far, crews from the NYFRS have attended from stations across the service area, some of which are a considerable distance from the scene, such as Tadcaster, Bedale, and Bentham, which is 103 mi from the scene.
+Crews from the NYFRS attended from stations across the service area, some of which are a considerable distance from the scene, such as Tadcaster, Bedale, and Bentham, which is 103 mi from Langdale.

 As the fire carried on into its fourth day, NYFRS announced that explosions may be heard in the area as the site was an old military training range, and the fire may detonate old munitions (the fire is near to the RAF base at Fylingdales, which was built on the old training area).
 A British Army explosive ordnance disposal (EOD) team were in attendance because of the unexploded ordnance, and a ban on live ammunition firing is in effect at Catterick Training Area due to a similar risk of moorland fires.
-A helicopter and a drone have been used to survey the fire; the drone was supplied by the Humberside Fire and Rescue Service.
-The aerial footage allowed the fire crews to work out a containment procedure due to the threat of explosions, and local farmers have been helping by spraying slurry onto the peatland to create firebreaks.
+A helicopter and a drone were used to survey the fire; the drone was supplied by the Humberside Fire and Rescue Service.
+The aerial footage allowed the fire crews to work out a containment procedure due to the threat of explosions, and local farmers assisted by spraying slurry onto the peatland to create firebreaks.
 (Note: The correct term for military explosives and ammunition is ordnance; some references within the article use the term ordinance which is a misnomer.)
-The helicopters have been used to drop water on the fire.
+The helicopters were used to drop water on the fire.